 - In Courage the Cowardly Dog, this trope is somewhat common, as some monsters and other threats normally appear in the farmhouse without any explict reason.

 - Teen Titans

-- Slade, whose backstory and motives were never revealed, despite the fact that he was the Big Bad for the first two seasons, the Dragon with an Agenda in the fourth, and had cameos throughout.
+- Slade's backstory and motives were never revealed, despite being the Big Bad for the first two seasons, the Dragon with an Agenda in the fourth, and a minor presence throughout the series.
 The heroes, especially Robin, speculate as to who he is, but nothing concrete is ever reached.

-- Also Red X has no explanation or origin for his appearance, and no back story.
-He just appears out of nowhere and makes trouble for everone.
-Beast Boy tries to speculate, but Raven says it could be anyone and no one else bothers speculating.
+- Red X has no explanation or origin for his appearance, and no back story.
+He just appears out of nowhere and makes trouble for everyone.
+Beast Boy tries to speculatenote , but Raven says it could be anyone and no one else really gives it any thought.

 - Dr. Claw in Inspector Gadget is a faceless enemy that is constantly plotting against the titular hero.
 His organization seems to have no other purpose than to "Get Gadget".
 Claw's face was not even revealed until nearly twenty years after the show's run ended.
 Except on a toy.

 - Transformers: The Movie features Big Bad Unicron who drifts out of the vastness of space and starts eating things and making bargains with Decepticons.
 Though he appeared from the vacuum, he certainly didn't vanish afterward though.